Originally published on February 8th, 2018. Updated for October 12th, 2021.

 - Black = Elegance, value, timeless

 Website visitors seek information, and the way it is presented sets the tone for the entire browsing experience.
 Quality web design should strive to present that content in a balanced way: not too much text, and not too little.
 The language within that content is also very important.
-Good website content needs to be clear, persuasive and easy to read.
-(Read about writing great blog posts and other content for more detail on language).
+Good website content must be clear, persuasive, and easy to read.

 The psychology of web design considers the way all elements of a website affect our emotions.
 When done correctly, it can drive sales, inspire new subscribers and increase web traffic.
 Inspired?
 We’d be happy to help!
 Contact Technology Aloha today to learn how our expert web designers can improve your presence online.